Pulselyre/UpbeatUI/HOW-TO-USE.md

 >Note: In the default convention, the ViewModelParameters class must be a nested class within the ViewModel class (hence, the '+').

+An **IHostBuilder** UpbeatUI applciation will create ViewModels and perform constructor dependency injection automatically using the **IServiceProvider** created by the **IHostBuilder**.
+UpbeatUI with dependency injection supports Scoped dependencies, where each ViewModel is an independent scope.

 ## Initiating Manually

+An UpbeatUI application can be started manually with automatic Dependency Injection and without.

+### Without Dependency Injection

-To start an UpbeatUI application without **IHostBuilder**, both the containing window and the [**UpbeatStack**](source/UpbeatUI/ViewModel/UpbeatStack.cs) must be created, configured, and wired together manually.
-If the application uses an **IServiceProvider**, mapping by convention is possible using the *SetDefaultViewModelLocators* method.
-Otherwise, mappings between ViewModelParameters, ViewModels, and Views will also need to be manually set and factory methods provided.
+To start an UpbeatUI application without **IHostBuilder** or an **IServiceProvider**, both the containing window and the [**UpbeatStack**](source/UpbeatUI/ViewModel/UpbeatStack.cs) must be created, configured, and wired together manually.
+Mappings between ViewModelParameters, ViewModels, and Views will also need to be manually set and factory methods provided.
 The process is considerably more involved, so please see the comments in the [**Program.cs**](samples/basicsample/BasicUpbeatUISample/Program.cs) file in the (basic sample)(samples/basicsample) for a guidance.

+### With Dependency Injection

+To start an UpbeatUI application without **IHostBuilder** but with an **IServiceProvider** for dependency injection, the containing window and the [**ServiceProvidedUpbeatStack**](source/UpbeatUI.Extensions.DependencyInjection/ServiceProvidedUpbeatStack.cs) must be created, configured, and wired together manually.
+However, mappings between ViewModelParameters, ViewModels, and Views do not need to be set manually.
+Using [**ServiceProvidedUpbeatStack**](source/UpbeatUI.Extensions.DependencyInjection/ServiceProvidedUpbeatStack.cs), mapping by convention is possible using the *SetDefaultViewModelLocators* method, or with more control using the other *SetViewModelLocators* methods.
+UpbeatUI will create ViewModels and perform constructor dependency injection automatically using the **IServiceProvider** provided in the constructor.
+UpbeatUI with dependency injection supports Scoped dependencies, where each ViewModel is an independent scope.

 ## Using [**IUpbeatService**](source/UpbeatUI/ViewModel/IUpbeatService.cs)